youssef12314/students_flaks_api_exercise/README.md

 You will now get errors telling that some attributes is not defined.

 ### Install the right version of the dependencies
 The problem with the dependencies, is that a new major version of Flask and Flask-SQLAlchemy has been released since the development of this Students api application.
-At the moment it is Flask version 3.x.x and the one usen in this application is 2.x.x.
+At the moment it is Flask version 3.x.x and the one used in this application is 2.x.x.

 1. Run the commands: